xmos/sw_usb_audio/doc/hw_u16_audio8.rst

 -------------------------------

 .. note::
-        It is not recommended to use this hardware as a basic for a new design
+        It is not recommended to use this hardware as a basis for a new design

 `The XMOS U16 Multi-Channel USB Audio kit <http://www.xmos.com/usbaudio16mc>`_ is a hardware